Matcha Overnight Oats – 1 Energizing Make-Ahead Breakfast You’ll Love

 Quick Instructions – Ready in 3 Steps

-- Mix & Chill: Give everything a good stir, cover, and refrigerate for at least 3 hours (overnight is best).
-This allows the oats to absorb the liquid and the flavors to blend.
+Chill overnight: Seal the jar and refrigerate for at least 3 hours or overnight.
+This gives the oats time to soften and the flavors to blend.

-- Serve & Customize: In the morning, give the oats a stir.
-Add a splash of milk if it’s too thick.
-Top with extra berries, a drizzle of honey, or a spoonful of granola for texture.
+Serve and top: In the morning, stir the oats.
+If too thick, add a splash of milk.
+Top with extra berries, honey, or granola for crunch.

 Tasty Variations & Tips for Perfect Matcha Overnight Oats